WVNCC | West Virginia Northern Community College

 To apply for financial aid, a student must fill out a FAFSA.
 FAFSA stands for the Free Application for Federal Student Aid and can be completed at www.FAFSA.gov.
 You should never be asked to make payment to file a FAFSA.
 If payment is requested, make sure you have typed in the correct web address.

 A new FAFSA needs to be completed every year.
-New FAFSA’s are available online January 1st of every year.
-Once you receive your tax documentation, it is advised that you file your FAFSA.
+New FAFSA’s are available online October 1st of every year.
 Deadline for state aid programs are March 1st (PROMISE) and April 16th (WV Higher Education Grant).

-For the 2012-2013 school year you will need financial information from 2011.
+For the current academic year you will need financial information from the tax year two years prior.
+For example if it is the 2017-18 academic year you would need your 2015 tax information.
 You may need to refer to:

 - Your Social Security card.
 It is important that you enter your Social Security Number correctly!